EndsOfTheEarth/QueryLite/README.md

 Query lite implements both dynamic and prepared queries.
 Prepared queries allocate less memory on the heap during query execution.
 This gives them very similar performance (And garbage collector load) to lower level ado.net code.
 The downside is that prepared queries have multiple generic constraints which make them syntactically more complicated to write.

 On the other hand, dynamic queries are syntactically simpler but allocate more memory during query execution.
 This is due to dynamically building the sql query string on every execution.
-The additional memory allocation makes dynamic queries use more memory than pure ado.net code but similar memory use to libaraies like Dapper.
+The additional memory allocation makes dynamic queries use more memory than pure ado.net code but similar memory use to libraries like Dapper.
 See the [benchmarks](#benchmarks) section for PostgreSql memory allocation statistics.

 [Prepared Query Documentation is found here](PreparedQueries.md)